-The library to construct deep leaning programs was tensorflow (Google) and the programming language was python.
-Twenty-two variables (Table 2) of patients who underwent prostate biopsy were initially enrolled with continuous variables standardized ((value-average)/standard_deviation).
-Appropriate variables were selected by least absolute shrinkage and selection operator (Lasso) regression analysis (7) and by stepwise logistic regression analysis using data from all 334 samples with the glmnet 2.0-10 and the glm packages for R version 3.2.4 (Table 2).
-Then, 22 non-selected variables as well as automatically selected ones were input into the constructed multilayer artificial neural network (ANN) programs with 5-fold cross validation and were also analyzed with the conventional logistic regression analysis (LR).
-In brief, 232 patients, which last digits of their patients identification (ID) numbers were 0-6, were used as training cases in ANN programs, and the remaining 102 patients were for the test to output the probability of prostate cancer detection, accuracy of prostate cancer prediction, and area under the receiver operating characteristic (ROC) curve with the learned model.
+cross-validation and were also analyzed with the conventional logistic regression analysis (LR).
+In brief, 232 patients for whom the last digits of their patient identification (ID) number was 0-6 were used as training cases in ANN programs and the remaining 102 patients were for the test to output the probability of prostate cancer detection, accuracy of prostate cancer prediction, and area under the receiver operating characteristic (ROC) curve with the learned model.
 When the output probability of prostate cancer detection in a patient was more than 0.5, it was regarded as prostate cancer and vice versa, as a discrete classifier.
 The parameter of ROC curves was the probability of prostate cancer detection to be evaluated as a probabilistic classifier.

-Two to five hidden layers of ANN were composed of 5 neurons for each layer, the activation function of hidden layers was the ReLu function, loss function was cross entropy error function, back propagation algorithm was gradient descent, and output function was softmax function.
-Validation of the training of ANNs was performed with the 5-fold cross-validation method (Results are shown in Figure 1).
-The learning rate of each step was 0.0001 and the L2 regularization penalty of scale 0.005 was added to cross entropy to avoid over-fitting; those values had been adopted in a preliminary evaluation of ANNs.
+Two to five hidden layers of ANN were composed of five neurons for each layer, the activation function of hidden layers was the ReLu function, loss function was cross entropy error function, back propagation algorithm was gradient descent, and output function was softmax function.
+Validation of the training of ANNs was performed with the five-fold crossvalidation method (results are shown in Fig. 1).
+The learn-